Skip to main content

 Boston University Supplemental Essay Prompts

-Prompt 1: Boston University is dedicated to our founding principles: “that higher education should be accessible to all and that research, scholarship, artistic creation, and professional practice should be conducted in the service of the wider community—local and international.
+Prompt 1: Boston University is dedicated to our founding principles: “that higher education should be accessible to all and that research, scholarship, artistic creation, and professional practice should be conducted in the service of the wider community, local and international.
 These principles endure in the University’s insistence on the value of diversity in its tradition and standards of excellence and its dynamic engagement with the City of Boston and the world.”
 With this mission in mind, please respond to one of the following two questions in 300 words or less:

-• Option A: Reflect on a social or community issue that deeply resonates with you.
+Option A: Reflect on a social or community issue that deeply resonates with you.
 Why is it important to you, and how have you been involved in addressing or raising awareness about it?
-(300 words)
+(300 words

-Option A
+All Applicants, Option A

 Reflect on a social or community issue that deeply resonates with you.
 Why is it important to you, and how have you been involved in addressing or raising awareness about it?
 (300 words)

-This sort of a combination of the community service prompt and the global issues prompt.
-Schools that use this kind prompt want to know about your level of engagement with the people and environments around you.
+This is a combination of the community service prompt and the global issues prompt.
+Schools that use this kind of prompt want to know about your level of engagement with the people and environments around you.
 BU especially emphasizes taking the knowledge you learn in the classroom and applying it to the service of the wider community, so definitely respond to this prompt if you feel like this is you.

 This question is twofold.
-The admissions committee wants to learn about an issue in society or your community that deeply resonates with you, and that has motivated you to perform civic engagement and service.
+The admissions committee wants to learn about an issue in society or your community that deeply resonates with you and that has motivated you to perform civic engagement and service.
 The prompt also asks you to reflect on how you’ve actively approached these issues and advocated for their resolution (or even attempted to solve them!).

 To help you brainstorm about ongoing societal or community issues, ask yourself: